haoxx0351/Analysis-of-ACORN-HAI/README.md

 ACORN-HAI study is a prospective cohort conducted from September 2022 to December 2024, with data for the interim analysis updated until April 26, 2024.
 The study aims to create a large-scale, multi-center, patient-centered surveillance network focused on antimicrobial resistance in severe healthcare-associated infections.
 It also lays the groundwork for future interventional clinical trials targeting multidrug-resistant infections by building microbiology laboratory capacity and developing robust data collection and sharing platforms.

-For further details, please refer to the interim analysis report.
+For further details, please refer to the **interim analysis report**.

 This README provides a step-by-step guide for conducting the interim analysis of the ACORN-HAI cohort using R. It covers key aspects such as baseline characteristics, antibiotic resistance, clinical outcomes, and antibiotic prescriptions, particularly highlighting **Carbapenem-resistant *Acinetobacter* (CRA)**, **Third-generation cephalosporin-resistant *Enterobacterales* (3GCRE)**, and **Carbapenem-resistant *Enterobacterales* (CRE)**.
 Throughout the guide, you will find explanations, code examples, and the implications of each component.